Facilities Use Policy

 Part 3: Academic and Academic Support Functions

-- Activities that include instruction, research, public service, academic support, student services, institutional support, operation and maintenance of plant, and auxiliary programs are mission-critical programs made possible by the collection of tuition and fees and state and federal funding.
+- Activities that include instruction, research, public service, academic support, student services, institutional support, operation and maintenance of facilities, and auxiliary programs are mission-critical programs funded by tuition and fees and state and federal appropriations.
 These activities have the first and highest priorities.

 - Activities other than scheduled academic classes will be considered special events or rentals.